Applying for a Residency

 We encourage Aboriginal and Torres Strait Islander artists to apply.

 Bundanon residencies are highly prized with a limited number of opportunities available per year.
-As a result, applications for residency are competitive.
-Each year we receive hundreds of applications, and the current success rate is approximately 30%.
+Each year we receive hundreds of applications, and the current success rate is approximately 35%.

 All applications will be assessed against the following weighted criteria: